Grishj/PDF-EditorViewer/README.md

 - **Line Tool**: Draw perfectly straight lines for underlining or diagrams.
 - **Highlighter**: Transparent marker for emphasizing important text.
 - **Text Tool**: Click anywhere to type and add text labels.
+    - *Font Selection*: Choose from Arial, Times New Roman, Courier New, and more.
+    - *Color & Size*: Fully customizable.
 - **Image Insertion**: Embed images (JPG, PNG) directly onto PDF pages.
 - **Eraser**: Click on any annotation to remove it.
 - **Undo/Redo**: Full history support to safely revert or re-apply changes.